Prince Harry says explosive book is a bid to 'own my story'

 Harry alleges that no one considered removing Andrew’s security despite the “shameful scandal.”

-The ITV interview is one of several given by Harry that is set to heap more pressure on the royal family.
-He is also appearing on “60 Minutes,” “Good Morning America” and “The Late Show with Stephen Colbert.”
+The TV interviews are just two of several given by Harry that are set to heap more pressure on the royal family.
+He is also appearing on “Good Morning America” and “The Late Show with Stephen Colbert.”

 Royal officials haven’t commented on any of the allegations, though allies have pushed back on the claims, largely anonymously.